-You know the deal, your sitting down to the most awesome meal ever.
+You know the deal, you’re sitting down to the most awesome meal ever.
 You’re famished and CAN-NOT wait to tuck into it.
 Once it’s finished you take a big breath sit back and then reflect on it’s qualities.
 Yes, you may well just have inhaled something (what was it again?) but damn it was good!

 To some this all sounds well and good but if you want to ramp up your weight loss then let’s rewind things a tad.

 Do you think you could put your knife and fork down just after one bite?
 Do you think you could resist the urge to keep going?

 It’s actually harder than it sounds to hone in on mindful eating and reconnect with the meals you’re eating.
 Poor habits, time restraints, stress etc all play a part in our eating behaviour and believe it or not it plays a huge part in our health and weight loss efforts.
 Even as you’re reading these words, how attentive are you?
 Maybe part of your mind wants to wander or perhaps you began to think about your next meal.

 It is a constant process of bringing yourself back into the now, it’s just how our mind works.
 When we are in the now, we bring much clearer intention and awareness to the simple process of paying attention!